microsoft/TypeScript-Website/packages/playground-handbook/copy/en/Examples.md

 ## Examples

 The Playground examples are an interactive set of tutorials, and overviews into parts of TypeScript with a very tight focus.
-They are not as comprehensive as [the handbook](/docs/handbook/intro.html), but they aim to offer a 2nd explanation (with different metaphors and ideas) inside comments of a Playground which invites the writer to fidget with the code and see how the pieces come together.
+They are not as comprehensive as [the TypeScript handbook](/docs/handbook/intro.html), but they aim to offer a 2nd explanation (with different metaphors and ideas) inside comments of a Playground which invites the writer to fidget with the code and see how the pieces come together.

 <details><summary>Speaking as the author, ...</summary>

 Speaking as the author, I, _Orta_, think there are many ways for people to learn a complex subject.
 I don't think it's possible to just pick up a single book and _" :tada: I understand X."_ We're not learning kung-fu in a second, something like TypeScript takes a while to learn.

 I believe that studying something complex revolves around creating a mesh of understanding by mixing learning and doing.
-The handbook does a great job of covering all the primitives of TypeScript, and you can study it, but with the Playground we have a space for a 2nd explanation on the same topics with an environment structured for play and safe failure.
+The TypeScript handbook does a great job of covering all the primitives of TypeScript, and you can study it, but with the Playground we have a space for a 2nd explanation on the same topics with an environment structured for play and safe failure.
 The Examples in the Playground are built to encourage exploration of ideas.

 </details>